Training Advice

 It’s not as hard as you think to climb 3,500m or more in a single day – the key is pacing.
 You’ll need to make sure that you’re able to ascend at a sustainable speed for several hours but the 20-30km ascents of the Alps and Pyrenees are nothing like the short sharp ups and downs you’ll find in the UK.

 Fortunately, this makes things relatively easy – it isn’t about going into the red; it’s about keeping going slowly and steadily, and hopefully staying relatively comfortable as you do so.
-You’ll want to be fit, yes, but far more important than that is being able to stay in the saddle while you climb, and having low enough gears that you can spin, rather than grind up the fearsome gradients of cols like Alpe d’Huez.
+You’ll want to be fit, yes, but far more important than that is being able to stay in the saddle while you climb, and having low enough gears that you can spin, rather than grind up the fearsome gradients of climbs like Alpe d’Huez.

 If you’ve never cycled in the mountains before, we’ll make sure you have the advice and encouragement to take this on.
 A lack of experience shouldn’t hold you back if you think you can make the time to train for long, steady cycling days.

-Training Groups
+Whatsapp Training Groups

 It’s up to you how much you want to join in with your whatsapp group.
 There’s certainly no pressure to get involved, but for those who do, it can provide a fantastic sense of camaraderie even before we reach the roads of France!